ryanyychen/cse110-successorator/README.md

 ---

 Successorator is an Android To-Do List application built using Java.
-It uses Room (SQLite) to store data.
+It uses RoomDB to store data.

 Features:
 - Add goals to keep track of tasks